local-projects/ofxApp/ReadMe.md

 * __```LOGE```__ : ofLogError(this* typeID)
 * __```LOGF```__ : ofLogFatal(this* typeID)

-But keep in mind they won't work from C or static methods.
+But keep in mind they won't work from C or static methods, as they rely on the current this pointer to infer the Class that's logging.

 You can use them like this: